zmalone/chef-web-docs/source/build-a-delivery-pipeline/aws/install-chef-delivery/1/_index.md

 | 22          |	tcp      | 0.0.0.0/0 |
 | 80          | tcp      | 0.0.0.0/0 |
 | 443         |	tcp      | 0.0.0.0/0 |

+### AWS subnet

+Choose a private [subnet](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Subnets.html) that exists in your VPC and availability zone and get its ID.
+An example subnet ID is subnet-19ac017c.